MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

     - Apps with a low number of downloads.
     - Apps with a low rating or score or bad comments.
     - Apps with a suspicious publisher or website.
-    - Apps that have not been recently updated.
+    - Apps that haven't been recently updated.
 This might indicate an app that is no longer supported.
     - Apps that have irrelevant permissions.
 This might indicate that an app is risky.
 1. If you still suspect that an app is suspicious, you can research the app name, publisher, and URL online.

 ## Execution alerts

-This section describes alerts indicating that a malicious actor may be attempting to run malicious code in your organization.
+This section describes alerts indicating that a malicious actor might be attempting to run malicious code in your organization.

 ### Multiple storage deletion activities